ajtock/NGS_intro_Cambridge_SysBio/README.md

 If you have time, use a text editor to write a [bash script](https://www.linux.com/training-tutorials/writing-simple-bash-script/) named `variant_calling_pipeline.sh` that combines the commands we have run in each of the five steps of the pipeline.

+There are two text editors available in the virtual environment, the first of which is a lot more sophisticated:

+> Applications > Accessories > Atom
+> Applications > Accessories > Text Editor

 <details>
   <summary><em><strong>Hint</strong> (click to reveal/hide)</em></summary><p>